 - Stage IV: Cancer has spread to the upper urethra, upper vagina or more distant parts of the body.

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of your disease.
-Instead, your doctor can give you an idea about common issues that affect women with vulvar cancer.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease in an individual woman.
+Instead your doctor can give you an idea about the general prognosis for women with the same type and stage of vulvar cancer.

 Vulvar cancer usually takes many years to develop but, like other types of cancer, it is easier to treat at an early stage.
-Treatment may involve surgery, radiotherapy and chemotherapy.
+Treatment may involve surgery, radiation therapy and chemotherapy.
 You may have one of these treatments or a combination.